- Print

 number: 80

-You can define traffic routing rule in the Ingress rule by using the port name (port.name) of the service.
+You can define traffic routing rules in the Ingress rule by using the port name (port.name) of the service.
 For this, you need to explicitly set port.name when defining the service.
 In this example, the name "http-web" is assigned for the NAVER service port and is referred to by the Ingress rule.

 apiVersion: v1